odoo/odoo/doc/reference/mixins.rst

               following the thread).
 True by default for new groups, False for portal / customer.
           - button_follow
-              dict with url adn title of the button
+              dict with url and title of the button
           - has_button_unfollow
               whether to display Unfollow in email (if recipient is currently following the thread).
               True by default for new groups, False for portal / customer.